AbhinavChoudhary24167/Error-Code-Correction/README.md

 With `--json` the table is printed to stderr and the JSON object to stdout so it can be piped directly into other tools.

+## ESII metric

+The repository includes helpers for computing the Environmental Sustainability Improvement Index which relates reliability gains to carbon cost.
+See [docs/ESII.md](docs/ESII.md) for details on converting added wire area into an embodied-carbon term and for examples of reporting ESII with the embodied component included.

 ## Running the BCH vs Hamming comparison

 1. Compile the simulator: